“Shoot for the moon. Even if you miss, you’ll land among the stars.” – Les Brown

 This, along with the rest of my research, gave me some more insights into the most popular products, and my target audience.

 I also searched for posts that included terms like “pineapple “order now”” or “pineapple “shop now””.
-The data I received was very helpful for finding products which had a great demand.
+The data I received was very helpful for finding winning products.
 I also got some new keywords which I could use to attract customers.

 I was very happy with the results from my social media validation.